History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

 Karas raises the question of whether the report may have been prepared for the purpose of legitimizing forthcoming actions?
 It was not an uncommon occurrence in East Germany.
 At the time when the report was written, the DFV was under political pressure to act against BFC Dynamo.
 Karas claims that the DFV was "forced to act".
 The report cited a case where a leading referee was allegedly given a holiday home at the expense of BFC Dynamo.
-Later, historians found evidence that other clubs in East Germany also gave special support to referees, especially in the form of valuable gifts.
+But later, historians found evidence that other clubs in East Germany also gave special support to referees, especially in the form of valuable gifts.

 After German reunification, it became known that referee Adolf Prokop had been a Stasi officer, employed as an officer in special service (OibE), and that several other referees, including Bernd Stumpf, had been unofficial collaborators (IM) of the Stasi.
 But there is no evidence to show that referees were under direct instructions from the Stasi and no document has ever been found in the archives that gave the Stasi a mandate to bribe referees.

 Alan McDougall writes that "the theory that there was a state-sanctioned order to favour the club is shown to be less persuasive than the idea that match officials took preventative action."
 The benefit of controlling important matches in Western Europe, gifts to wives and other forms of patronage, might have put indirect pressure on referees to take preventative action, in so-called "preemptive obedience", towards BFC Dynamo.
 In order to pursue an international career, a referee would need a travel permit, which must be confirmed by the Stasi.